KelvCodes/portfolio/README.md

-This is a Next.js app using TailwindCss and Typescript for type s
+This is a Next.js app using TailwindCss and Typescript for type saf